 Independent Emissions Market Advisory Committee

 Established pursuant to Health & Safety Code section 38591.2, the Independent Emissions Market Advisory Committee (IEMAC) will meet at least annually and provide a report to both the California Air Resources Board and the Joint Legislative Committee on Climate Change Policies on the environmental and economic performance of the cap-and-trade program and relevant climate policies.
 The IEMAC consists of five experts on emissions trading market design appointed by the Governor (three members), the Senate Committee on Rules (one member) and the Speaker of the Assembly (one member).
 The committee also includes a representative from the Legislative Analyst’s Office.
 IEMAC members have academic, nonprofit, and other relevant backgrounds.
-The IEMAC will meet on June 20, 2018.
+The first IEMAC meeting was on June 20, 2018.

 California Climate Partnerships